(KMBN OM01) Unit 1: Supply Chain Concepts

 The value chain process ensures that at each stage, value is added to the product, making it more valuable when it reaches the customer.

-Cycle view of Supply Chain Process
+Cycle view of the Supply Chain Process

 The cycle view of the supply chain divides the entire supply chain into different cycles, each handled between two parties (like a supplier and a manufacturer).
 Each cycle focuses on a specific part of the process, making it easier to understand how products move step by step from raw materials to customers.